sourmash-bio/sourmash_plugin_branchwater/doc/README.md

     -o SRR606249.gather.csv
 ```

 Here the picklist should be used on a sourmash collection that contains a manifest - this will prevent sourmash from loading any sketches other than the ones in the fastgather CSV file.
-We recommend zip files - zip file collections with manifests are produced automatically when `-o filename.zip` is used with `sketch dna`, and they also be prepared with `sourmash sig cat`.
+We recommend using zip file databases - manifests are produced automatically when `-o filename.zip` is used with `sketch dna`, and they also be prepared with `sourmash sig cat`.
 (If you are using a GTDB database, as above, then you already have a manifest!)

 #### Example of picklist

 A complete example Snakefile implementing the above workflow is available [in the 2023-swine-usda](https://github.com/ctb/2023-swine-usda/blob/main/Snakefile) repository.
+Note, it is slightly out of date at the moment!

 ### Running `fastmultigather`

 `fastmultigather` takes a file list of query metagenomes and a file list for the database, and outputs many CSVs:
 ```
-sourmash scripts fastmultigather query-list.txt podar-ref-lists.txt
+sourmash scripts fastmultigather query-list.txt podar-ref-lists.txt --cores 4
 ```

 The main advantage that `fastmultigather` has over `fastgather` is that you only load the database files once, which can be a significant time savings for large databases!